The hard yards begin in Myanmar's quest for foreign investment

 But there is no way to build enough schools and train workers fast enough, she said.
 Technology could fill the gap with remote learning, but telecommunications infrastructure needs an overhaul: Myanmar has among the lowest mobile telecommunications penetration rates in the world, with only 4-8 percent of the population connected.
 Internet and mobile phone services are not available in much of the country.

-Arvind Sodhani, president of Intel Capital, venture-capital arm of chipmaker Intel Corp (INTC.O), said he was looking at Myanmar but was waiting for the right "ecosystem" to develop - better and faster broadband access, clearer regulations and a labour market with adequate legal and financial expertise.
+Arvind Sodhani, president of Intel Capital, venture-capital arm of chipmaker Intel Corp, said he was looking at Myanmar but was waiting for the right "ecosystem" to develop - better and faster broadband access, clearer regulations and a labor market with adequate legal and financial expertise.

 "The number one thing that matters to us is Internet access - high speed, readily available, affordable relative to the incomes of the population," he said.
 Those factors have not been achieved "judging from the fact that none of my devices work".